Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Optionally: Suicide to Reset Hitpoints / Hunger
 		* Nether: Craft a [Respawn Anchor](https://i.imgur.com/mo7y0XA.png) → use a Glowstone Block on it → Suicide
 		* Overworld: Place a Bed → Right-Click the Bed → Suicide
-	* Suicide Methods: use any Method that seems convienent to you at the time
+	* Suicide Methods: *make sure to dig down 2 Blocks and kill yourself in a hole so your Items don't fly everywhere*
 		* [Fire](https://youtu.be/itqFlGfKvdk?t=460): Use either a Flint and Steel or Lava to set yourself on Fire
-			* *dig down 2 Blocks before you set yourself on Fire, this way your Items wont fly everywhere*
 			* *douse the Fire before you die, so you don't accidently destroy your Items*
 		* Ender Pearl: Throw Ender Pearls into a nearby Wall or Floor, dealing 2.5 Hearts on impact
 		* Fall Damage: 1/2 Heart per Block above 3 Blocks